 Before venturing to Larimer Square, you may want to pay a visit to the Larimer Square website.
 Here, you'll find a listing of all the local businesses and upcoming events, not to mention maps that can help orient where specific dining, shopping and entertainment options are.

-Occupying the block of Larimer Street between 14th and 15th streets, Larimer Square can easily be reached on foot from downtown and LoDo, while the two nearest light rail stops are Theatre District - Convention Center a few blocks southwest (on the D, F and H lines) and Union Station several blocks north (On the C, E and W lines).
+Occupying the block of Larimer Street between 14th and 15th streets, Larimer Square can easily be reached on foot from downtown and LoDo.
+Alternatively, visitors can hop on the Free MallRide, getting off at the 16th Street Mall & Larimer Street stop.
 You can visit Larimer Square at any time of day, though businesses adhere to their own hours of operation.

 #1 Red Rocks Park and Amphitheatre

 With its excellent views of the Rocky Mountains, miles of hiking trails and cinnamon-hued sandstone cliffs, Red Rocks Park is a big draw for outdoors enthusiasts.
 Occupying 700-some acres, this impressive park offers visitors the opportunity to experience the fascinating geographic transition between the Great Plains and the Rocky Mountains.